 Successful partnering starts in the executive suite.
 Be the kind of person that others would like to do business with.
 At Levi Strauss, they’re living what they say.
-This privately held San Francisco-based company, with 1992 revenues of $5.6 billion as reported in U.S. News & World Report, is letting action speak louder than words.
+This privately held San Francisco-based company is letting action speak louder than words.
 They’re reshaping their corporate culture through dismantling parts of their hierarchy and overhauling how they design, manufacturer, and market their clothing.
-Chief executive, Robert Haas, a former Peace Corps volunteer and great-great-grandnephew of founder Levi Strauss is being an optimal partner by building ethics into the company’s bottom line through ethical practices, empowerment, and an appreciation of diversity.
+Former Chief Executive, Robert Haas, a former Peace Corps volunteer and great-great-grandnephew of founder Levi Strauss is being an optimal partner by building ethics into the company’s bottom line through ethical practices, empowerment, and an appreciation of diversity.
 He embraces empowerment, the practice of putting more power into the hands of Levi’s employees at all levels and encourages them to become actively involved in corporate decision making.

 Levi Strauss is embracing the belief and practice of partnering throughout their many areas of business.
 Haas suggests that their emphasis on values is “not just nice behavior” but that it is also smart business.
 He states, “Consumers are looking more and more to the company behind the product.
 Companies have to wake up to the fact that they are more than a product on a shelf.
 They’re behavior as well.”
 This had much to do with their decision of partial withdrawal from China, citing “pervasive violations of basic human rights” as the reason.